Northrop Grumman Pegasus

-Pegasus is an air-launched multistage rocket developed by Orbital Sciences Corporation (OSC) and later built and launched by Northrop Grumman.
-Pegasus is the world's first privately developed orbital launch vehicle.
-Capable of carrying small payloads of up to 443 kg into low Earth orbit, Pegasus first flew in 1990 and remained active as of 2025.
-The vehicle consists of three solid propellant stages and an optional monopropellant fourth stage.
-Pegasus is released from its carrier aircraft at approximately 12000 m using a first stage wing and a tail to provide lift and attitude control while in the atmosphere.
-The first stage does not have a thrust vector control (TVC) system.
+Pegasus was an air-launched, small-lift launch vehicle developed by Orbital Sciences Corporation and later built and launched by Northrop Grumman.
+Pegasus was the world's first privately developed orbital launch vehicle.
+Capable of carrying small payloads of up to 443 kg into low Earth orbit, Pegasus first flew in 1990 and last flew before its retirement in 2026.
+It had primarily launched scientific satellites for NASA.

+The vehicle consisted of three solid-propellant stages and an optional monopropellant fourth stage.
+Pegasus used to be released from a carrier aircraft at about 40000 ft over open ocean, where it free-falls for five seconds before igniting its first-stage motor.
+The first stage did not have a thrust vectoring control system, instead using a delta wing and fins for lift and attitude control within the atmosphere.
+Pegasus initially used the NASA-owned B-52 Stratofortress named "Balls 8" as its carrier aircraft.
+By 1994, launches had transitioned to a modified L-1011 TriStar named "Stargazer" purchased by Orbital.

 History

-Pegasus was designed by a team led by Antonio Elias.
+Pegasus was designed by a team led by Antonio Elias (born 1949/1950).
 The Pegasus's three Orion solid motors were developed by Hercules Aerospace (later Alliant Techsystems) specifically for the Pegasus launcher but using advanced carbon fiber, propellant formulation and case insulation technologies originally developed for the terminated USAF Small ICBM program.
 The wing and fins' structures were designed by Burt Rutan and his company, Scaled Composites, which manufactured them for Orbital.